hmk81996/leaflet-challenge/README.md

 ## Analysis

 A preliminary look at the map would indicate that a majority of the earthquakes are at a depth of 4+ km.
-The earthquakes are primarly located on the western coast of North America but are spread throughout the western half of the United States and through the center of Alaska.
+The earthquakes are primarly located on the western coast of the United States but are spread throughout the western half and through the center of Alaska.